IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

   - We shall use functional dependencies in two ways:
     1. To test instances of relations to see whether they satisfy a given set F of functional dependencies.
     2. To specify constraints on the set of legal relations.
 We shall thus concern ourselves with only those relation instances that satisfy a given set of functional dependencies.
 If we wish to constrain ourselves to relations on schema r(R) that satisfy a set F of functional dependencies, we say that F holds on r(R).
-  - Some functional dependencies are said to be trivial because they are satisﬁed by all relations.
-For example, A → A is satisﬁed by all relations involving attribute A.
+  - Some functional dependencies are said to be trivial because they are satisfied by all relations.
+For example, A → A is satisfied by all relations involving attribute A.
-  - Similarly, AB → A is satisﬁed by all relations involving attribute A. In general, a functional dependency of the form α → β is trivial if β ⊆ α.
+  - Similarly, AB → A is satisfied by all relations involving attribute A. In general, a functional dependency of the form α → β is trivial if β ⊆ α.
-  - In the instance of the classroom relation we see that ```room_number → capacity``` is satisﬁed.
+  - In the instance of the classroom relation we see that ```room_number → capacity``` is satisfied.
 However, we believe that, in the real world, two classrooms in different buildings can have the same room number but with different room capacity.
-Thus, it is possible, at some time, to have an instance of the classroom relation in which ```room_number → capacity``` is not satisﬁed.
+Thus, it is possible, at some time, to have an instance of the classroom relation in which ```room_number → capacity``` is not satisfied.
 So, we would not include ```room_number → capacity ``` in the set of functional dependencies that hold on the schema for the classroom relation.
 However, we would expect the functional dependency building, ```room_number → capacity``` to hold on the classroom schema.
   - We will use the notation F+ to denote the closure of the set F, that is, the set of all functional dependencies that can be inferred given the set F. Clearly F+ contains all of the functional dependencies in F.

 Chapter 8.3.2 Boyce-Codd Normal Form